-The Latest: 1 winning ticket for $570M Powerball jackpot
+The Latest: Winning Powerball ticket sold at local market

-DES MOINES, Iowa – The Latest on the large lottery jackpots (all times local):
+MERRIMACK, N.H. – The Latest on the large lottery jackpots (all times local):

 12:07 a.m.